Melindrea/smaty.se-content/pages/contact.md

 shortTitle: Contact
 pageTitle: Contact me
 title: My contact information
-excerpt: "Contact information for Marie Hogebrandt, author of the Småty series."
+excerpt: "Contact information for Marie Hogebrandt, author of the Småty series.
+It includes links to my personal page, my Public PGP key and places to find me."
 ---

 Whether you're looking to compliment me and offer me representation and/or a